KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 None.
 SS / SM is too subjective, embodied, and variable
 to constitute its own AI stratum.
-It interweaves with the AGI layer (ES / EM),
+It interfaces with the AGI layer (ES / EM),
 reflecting the cognitive and narrative dimensions
 of embodied intelligence.